truvami/docs/docs/payloads/nomad-XL.md

 ## JavaScript Decoder

-For an easy start using miro Cargo on TTN or TTI you can make use of the following JavaScript decoder template.
+For an easy start using nomad XL on TTN or TTI you can make use of the following JavaScript decoder template.

 ``` js
 function decodeUplink(input) {